Applicant Frequently Asked Questions

 Applying to Prairie is simple.
 You can go to www.prairie.edu/apply and fill out our online application.
 If you live in Canada or the United States the application is FREE.
 International students must pay a $150 application fee.
 Once you have completed the application, an Admissions Counsellor will be in touch with you regarding the next steps in the application process.

 Is there access to phone and internet service in the dorms?

 Students have access to Prairie’s wireless internet throughout campus, including dorms.
 This cost is covered by the College Service Fees that are paid each semester.
 Each floor within the dorm also has a phone that allows students to make free local calls and can be used for long-distance calls with the assistance of calling cards.

 How do I schedule a visit?

-You can register online for Prairie Campus Visits and Preview Days at www.prairie.edu/visit.
-We offer two Preview Days throughout the school year where students are able to come and experience a day in the life of a student at Prairie.
+You can register online for Prairie Campus Visits and Preview Days at www.prairie.edu/Campus-Visits.
+We offer three Preview Days throughout the school year where students are able to come and experience a day in the life of a student at Prairie.
 If you are unable to make one of these dates, we also offer personalized visits which can be booked Monday – Friday.

 How much is tuition?

-Tuition for the current year is $295/credit hour, as well as a Student Service fee of $57/credit hour.
+Tuition for the current year is $310/credit hour, as well as a College Service fee of $58/credit hour.
 These numbers are subject to change and will be given to the public each spring for the upcoming year.
 You can find more information on Student Finances here.

 What do I need to bring?